petrgon/mobile-robots/README.md

 # mobile_robots
 Project for Mobile_Robots

+## Repository structure
+Each one catkin package is in its own package-master branch.
+For each package-master branche exists developing branch with suffix *\_dev*.

 ## HW and its Configuration
 This chapter describes used hardware for project and its configuration.